Ruby Glow Peperomia (Peperomia graveolens) Indoor Care, Propagation, Problems with Remedies

 Watering

-Water Ruby Glow Peperomia liberally during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Ruby Glow Peperomia liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Significantly decrease watering during the cold season to keep the soil barely moist as growth is minimal at this time.